 There are two ways to calculate your tax deductions for your home office—the Simplified Method and the Regular Method.

-Simplified Method: Multiply the square footage of the office by 5, according to the 2016 IRS rate.
+Simplified Method: If you choose the standard option, you can deduct $5 per square foot.
 You can do this for up to 300 square feet per year.